OpenNeptune3D/OpenNept4une/mcu-firmware/README.md

    - Your printer will then reboot
    - Check Fluidd's System tab for the updated klipper version [mcu rpi Information v0.12.xxx]

-## If MicroSD update doesn't work (usually if you flashed MCU firmware before with the boot/reset method):**
+## If MicroSD update still doesn't work (usually if you flashed MCU firmware before with the boot/reset method):**

 . **Enter Bootloader Mode:**
    - Turn on the printer.